Syn4z/FIA-Labs/lab1/Report.md

 ```

 ## Conclusions
 In summary, in this laboratory work I managed to implement an expert system to identify tourist types in an imaginary city Luna-City.
-I implemented the backward_chain algorithm to have both forward and backward traversation of the Goal Tree.
+I implemented the backward_chain algorithm to have both forward and backward traversion of the Goal Tree.
 I was able to gain knowledge about this basic system that will serve as a fundamental for further learning in this course.

-Finally, implementing all the theoretical knowledge into working python code got me hands on experience with this type of systems and helped me to understand how can i integrate such algorithms to resolve this type of problems.
+Finally, implementing all the theoretical knowledge into working python code got me hands on experience with this type of systems and helped me to understand how I can integrate such algorithms to resolve these types of problems.

 ## Bibliography
 - [Docstrings](https://www.geeksforgeeks.org/python-docstrings/)